Health and Public Safety Entrance Testing Process

 Medical Laboratory Assistant

-* Applicants may write one CASPer exam between July 1, 2022 and June 30, 2023.
+*An appointment must be booked to write the CASPR exam at $40 CAD + $16 per score distribution.
+Applicants may write one CASPer exam between July 1, 2022, and June 30, 2023.
 Snapshot is not required for any HPS programs.
 Results from that one test must be distributed to each program you apply to.
-Steps on distribution can be found here.

-**Applicants must write the Profession Specific Entrance Assessment (PSEA) for each program and intake that they are interested in applying to.
+**Applicants must write the Profession Specific Entrance Assessment (PSEA) for each program and intake they are interested in applying to.
+It may be written at any time at $25 USD per assessment.

-Please ensure that you know which parts of the Entrance Testing Process your chosen program requires.
+Before you begin, please ensure you know which parts of the Entrance Testing Process your chosen program requires.

 CASPer – situational judgement assessment

 To complete the CASPer assessment, visit TakeAltus.com to create an account and register to book an appointment to complete the assessment.
-Note that the times for the CASPer assessment appointments are in Eastern Standard Time (EST) and you do not need to complete a Snapshot assessment.
+The times for the CASPer assessment appointments are in Eastern Standard Time (EST), and you do not need to complete a Snapshot assessment.

 The test typically is a 100-120 minute online, open-response situational judgement test.